Overview

 Asking about new medicines

-• how the medicine works
+• what the medicine is for and how it works

-• how to take the medicine
+• how and when to take the medicine

 Our medicines helpline is here to support you if you were prescribed medicines at our hospitals and have questions about your medicines.